hyhieu/hyhieu.github.io/blog/a_difficult_week.md

 But for some reasons that I could only describe as a miracle, I did not snap.
 Throughout the week, not once did I get angry at my wife or my son (I have an anger management problem under stress).
-I did feel sad; I did feel tired; at times I was not fully present wherever I was; but did not, for once, let anger take the better part of me.
-When I had some seconds for emotions to rush into my brain, the top emotion was how much I appreciate my wife.
+I did feel sad; I did feel tired; at times I was not fully present wherever I was; but I did not, for once, let anger take the better part of me.

+Instead, when I had some seconds for emotions to rush into my brain, the top emotion was how much I appreciate my wife.
 I would look at her and thank God she was there.
 I don't know what my son and I have done to deserve the care and love from such a resilient and strong woman.

 Today, my son no longer has vomits, diarrhea, or fevers.
 My wife and I, while both exhausted, are on our paths to recover.
 I sure don't "remember how we made